yearn/seafood/README.md

 ## Project structure
 ### backend
-`/api` - Resources for serving Seafood's backend api.\
+`/api` - Resources for serving Seafood's backend api \
-`/api/routes/vision` - Facades over Yearn's vision api.\
+`/api/routes/vision` - Facades over Yearn's vision api \
-`/api/routes/abi` - Smart contract abis with a twist of cache.\
+`/api/routes/abi` - Smart contract abis with a twist of cache \
-`/api/routes/getVaults` - Vault and strategy related data. (obsoleting)\
+`/api/routes/getVaults` - Vault and strategy related data. (obsoleting) \
-`/api/routes/github` - Generate GitHub bearer tokens for Seafood users.\
+`/api/routes/github` - Generate GitHub bearer tokens for Seafood users \
-`/api/routes/tenderly` - Generate Tenderly simulation forks.\
+`/api/routes/tenderly` - Generate Tenderly simulation forks \
 `/api/routes/tradeables` - List tradeable erc20s for a given trade handler

 ### frontend
-`/public` - Static files.\
+`/public` - Static files \
-`/scripts` - Various helper scripts used during dev. (obsoleting)\
+`/scripts` - Help scripts used in dev \
-`/src` - Resources for building Seafood's frontend.\
+`/src` - Resources for building Seafood's frontend \
-`/src/abi` - Some static abis that are needed by Seafood and some that..aren't 👀\
+`/src/abi` - Some static abis that are needed by Seafood and some that..aren't 👀 \
-`/src/math` - Logic for computing APY and APR on demand.\
+`/src/math` - Logic for computing APY and APR on demand \
-`/src/components` - Most of Seafood's React components go here\
+`/src/components` - Most of Seafood's React components go here \
-`/src/components/controls` - Specifically, common UI controls live here.\
+`/src/components/controls` - Specifically, common UI controls live here \
 `/src/context` - Seafood's React hooks live here.
-So why call it `context`?\
+So why call it `context`? \
-`/src/ethereum` - Various utilities for querying RPCs. (obsoleting)\
+`/src/ethereum` - Various utilities for querying RPCs. (obsoleting) \
-`/src/pages` - Maybe this was a Nextjs project once? (obsoleting)\
-`/src/utils` - Various utilities that seemed happiest in a folder called `utils` 😁\
+`/src/utils` - Various utilities that seemed happiest in a folder called `utils` 😁 \
 `/src/config.json` - This was a more convenient way to configure previous versions of Seafood.
-It moves to envars eventually.
+It moves to envars eventually

 ## Data access strategy